Mattress Settlement And Body Impressions

 Jun 16, 2017 | Mattresses

-One of the most common reasons for consumer telephone calls or emails to the National Bed Federation is the question of settlement – or body impressions – forming on the surface of the mattress where the user lies.
+One of the most common reasons consumers reach out to us is with questions around settlement, or body impressions, that form on the surface of the mattress where the user lies.

-This usually manifests itself within the first few weeks of use as the mattress fillings ‘mould’ to the user’s body shape, with the areas of most pressure (shoulders and hips) showing the greatest signs of settlement.
+Settlement usually manifests itself within the first few weeks of use as the mattress fillings ‘mould’ to your body shape.
+The areas that bear the most pressure, particularly your shoulders and hips, tend to show the most significant signs of settlement.

-This can be particularly evident where mattresses use polyester fibre pads or multiple layers of synthetic fillings to create a ‘high-loft’ appearance.
-These fillings tend not to recover as well as more luxurious natural materials such as cashmere, mohair, horse hair, silk, wool, cotton etc.
+This can be especially noticeable in mattresses that contain polyester fibre pads or multiple layers of synthetic fillings, which create a ‘high-loft’ appearance.
+Unlike more luxurious natural materials such as cashmere, mohair, horse hair, silk, wool, and cotton, these synthetic fillings tend not to recover as well over time.

 There is no official industry standard for determining whether the settlement is excessive, as there are simply too many variables to consider.
-Some bed manufacturers, retailers and independent inspection companies use a measuring system based on the type of mattress fillings and the age of the product but this really isn’t based on any scientific evidence and so should only be used as a broad guideline.
+Some bed manufacturers and retailers, as well as independent inspection companies, use a measuring system based on the type of mattress fillings and the age of the product.
+However, these systems aren’t based on scientific evidence and should service only as a rough guideline.

-Settlement on its own is not an indication that the mattress is failing – on the contrary, a mattress with generous layers of comfort fillings should be expected to demonstrate ‘body impressions’ and is an indication that the mattress is performing correctly.
-Similar to a good pair of leather shoes, a new mattress will ‘relax’ and take on the shape of the user.
-There seems to be a misconception amongst some people that a mattress should look and feel as good as new even after months or years of service – despite it supporting your body for around seven to eight hours every night.
-Of course this simply isn’t the case.
+You might wonder if settlement indicates that your mattress is failing.
+The answer is no—settlement alone does not signal mattress failure.
+In fact, a mattress designed with ample comfort fillings indicates that the mattress is performing correctly.
+Similar to a good pair of leather shoes, a new mattress ‘relaxes’ and conforms to your body shape.
+Some people mistakenly believe that a mattress should look and feel just as good as new after months or years of use, despite supporting your body for about seven to eight hours each night.
+Of course, this simply isn’t the case.

-The extent to which the mattress will show signs of settlement depends on a number of factors such as the weight of the user, the amount of fillings, the type of fillings, the firmness of the mattress, whether the mattress is two-sided or single sided.
-Larger size mattresses such as super king size (180cm wide) and king size (150cm wide) will show signs of settlement more so than a smaller size mattress.
-This is because there is a wider area in the centre of the mattress that doesn’t get used and the fillings don’t become compacted.
-This ‘ridge in the middle’ accentuates the sleeping areas either side of it where the fillings will have settled or compacted during the night.
+Several factors contribute to mattress settlement and body impressions.
+These include your weight, the amount and type of fillings, the firmness of the mattress, and whether the mattress is two-sided or single-sided.
+Larger-size mattresses such as super king size (180cm wide) and king size (150cm wide) are more prone to showing signs of settlement.
+Their larger surface area means there is a wider area in the centre of the mattress that doesn’t get used, preventing those fillings from becoming compacted.
+This ‘ridge in the middle’ accentuates the sleeping areas on either side of it where the fillings will have settled or compacted during the night.

-Whilst these body impressions can be quite noticeable, they are not necessarily a sign that the mattress support has failed.
+Whilst these body impressions can be quite noticeable, they are not necessarily signs that the mattress support has failed.
 A mattress that has collapsed or sagged will be very evident when you lie on it – there will be a distinct lack of support, almost a sensation that you can feel right through to the bottom surface of the mattress.
+If you find yourself unsatisfied with your mattress, reach out to the company from which you purchased it.

 1. Megan